 Constant Contact fans seem to be tubthumping, shout it at the top of their lungs fans…but they’re also few and far between.

-It doesn’t feel like they really offer anything – other than a 60 day trial – that you can’t get on a different platform at a better price, or more in-depth.
+It doesn’t feel like they really offer anything – other than a month free – that you can’t get on a different platform at a better price, or more in-depth.
 And after coming back to update this article a year later, nothing much has really changed either.

 I’d suggest using the trial yourself (no credit card needed) to play around with it.
 But, if I’m honest, the real drawback here is that you’re not getting anything special, or that can’t be done better elsewhere.

 It’s not winning or losing, it’s the taking part that counts, right?

 But there’s no real winner or loser here because it’s impossible to say which is the best email marketing software, there are just different benefits to each email marketing software platform.

 So, instead of giving you a one-size-fits-all verdict, here’s a breakdown for you:

 The Best Email Marketing Software For Beginners